ShakedRj/Recipe_Generator/README.md

 For my mid-project in python I decided to create a recipe generator app.
 How this works?

-With a clear modern UI you can search for recipes, you can search for a specific recipe or just type in an ingridient and you will be offered a bunch of different recipes, which you can easily look through.
+With a clear and modern UI you can search for recipes, you can search for a specific recipe or just type in an ingridient and you will be offered a bunch of different recipes, which you can easily look through.

 In order to get the recipes I used an API from a website called "spoonacular" (https://spoonacular.com/food-api), after the user type in his search it pulles it from the API.